IIBF BFM Module B: Risk Management

 Banking is fundamentally about managing risks for rewards.
-This module explores various risk types, their awareness, classification, and profound impact on a bank's bottom line.
+This module explores various risk types and their impact on the bank's bottom line.

 • Risk identification, assessment & quantification